 Link the result to the structure of the diagram by reasoning deductively.

 Change the statement so that the area of the shaded region is twice, three times, etc the area of the small rectangle.
 In these cases, k = √3, √4, etc. Again, students should be encouraged to explain their findings.

 What happens if the constant k is switched to the smaller rectangle?
 In this case, the statement is true when k = 1 ⁄√2.
 As with the original prompt, students could change the statement to make the shaded area twice the size of the white rectangle.

-The inquiry could move into looking at other shapes under the same condition.
+The inquiry could move into looking at other polygons (and two circles) under the same condition.

 Another extension is to consider three-dimensional shapes, changing the statement to include cuboids and volume.
 In the case of a cuboid, k = ∛2.

 Stem and leaves

 A trainee teacher at London Metropolitan University used the equal areas prompt during her second school placement.
 She introduced the idea of a 'stem' and 'leaves' to think about the course of the inquiry.
 The stem is the concept that students should learn and apply and the leaves are concepts that they may apply or encounter as they develop their own lines of inquiry.
 Read the report here.

 Students’ questions and observations about the prompt that have arisen in class discussions include the following:

 w stands for width and l stands for length.